Rules Conditions

 • ** : applies to all children recursively

-Using these flags, you can for example provide a Read access to a specific folder and write access to everything below, by combining two rules:
+Using these flags, you can for example provide a Read/Write access only to a specific folder and everything below, by combining two rules:

 Request Metadata